 The don’ts of sending texts include sending it an irrelevant time.
 Users will not appreciate receiving texts late at night as it is considered unprofessional and they are likely to perceive them as spam.
 It is best not to add slang language and abbreviations as formality is the key to portraying a good image.
 Furthermore, spelling errors leave a very bad impression on the user.
 Hence, a business must make sure to proofread all text message promotions that they send out and make sure irrelevant details are not included.
 Lastly, offers should not be available daily as customers will get laid back.
 If they know an offer will end soon, they will avail it at the earliest.

-Statistics are in favour of text message promotions over other mobile marketing tactics MarketingProfs.com claims that 60% of users remain offline, and SMS does not require Wi-Fi network.
-51% of these users are likely to respond to business sms.
+Statistics are in favor of text message promotions over other mobile marketing tactics MarketingProfs.com claims that 60% of users remain offline, and SMS does not require Wi-Fi network.
+51% of these users are likely to respond to business SMS.
 Open rates are as high as 57% in just the first 15 minutes, with a 98% open rate overall.